4 Tips for Having Financial Conversations with Your Aging Parents (#3 is So Important!)

 You can also build financial rapport by sharing stories.
 I asked my parents how they handled financial challenges in their past and what they learned from them.
 This opened up the opportunity to talk about changes they will be facing in the near future with managing accounts, cash flow, and other aging concerns.

-My dad financially walked alongside my aging aunt (who passed away four years ago), and we have talked about what went well in that relationship or what they want to do differently.
+My dad financially walked alongside my aging aunt (who passed away a few years ago), and we have talked about what went well in that relationship or what they want to do differently.

 #3 Create an Environment of Support Not Control

 After some time of building trust, you will be seen as an advocate.
 They need to make their own decisions.
-Our job is to help unpack the reasonable choices.
+Your job is to help unpack the reasonable choices.

 We all want autonomy – the freedom to direct our own destiny.
-The key lies in recognizing that as our parents age, their autonomous world becomes smaller, and the more we can help them find things that are still within their control, the better they will feel.
+The key lies in recognizing that as our parents age, their autonomous world becomes smaller.
+So the more we can help them find things that are still within their control, the better they will feel.

 When my aunt was in assisted living and in the throes of dementia, she maintained that she wanted to pay for meals when I came to visit.
 I always encouraged her to bring her purse (which had a few dollars in it) with her, but of course, she never got a bill at the end of a meal.